IHG Rewards is offering a bonus of up to 80% on points purchases until 1 May US time.

 Personally, I’ve redeemed points (a mixture of purchased and earned) at a range of properties, including:

 These are released on a limited basis from a limited set of hotels once every three months.
-Keep an eye on the PointsBreaks site for these.
+You can read more in our guide to PointBreaks.

 Notable terms around buying and redeeming IHG Rewards Points